neinteractiveliterature/game_wrap/source/vol1/designing-a-larp-for-educational-purposes.html.markdown

 ---
 layout: vol1
 content_type: text/html
-title: "Designing a Larp for Educational Purpose: Learning Process and Communication in Graveyard of the Sacrifice"
+title: "Designing a Larp for Educational Purposes: Learning Process and Communication in Graveyard of the Sacrifice"
 ---

 <header class="article-header">